-"Social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering
+"social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering

 With the quarantine extended in many countries that have been in isolation for weeks, and the lack of clarity on how to get out of it without dramatically increasing cases of covid-19, people’s spirits have been wearing thin.

-While the recommendation to stay at home and avoid social interactions in that country as much as possible still stands, the new rules that came into effect on Monday authorize the population to expand your circle of contacts.

-“People must continue within the bubble of their home but can expand it to reconnect with their Extended family, or to bring caregivers, or to help isolated people“Says the government on its website,” as long as everyone lives in the same town or city. “
+Extended family, or to bring caregivers, or to help isolated people“says the government on its website,” as long as everyone lives in the same town or city. ” data-reactid = “39”> “People must continue within the bubble of their home but can expand it to reconnect with their Extended family, or to bring caregivers, or to help isolated people“says the government on its website,” as long as everyone lives in the same town or city. “

-The contact between this group of people must exclusiveThat is, the people who are part of this bubble cannot be part of another.

-The Jacinda Ardem government announced it went from level 4 to level 3, which came into effect on Monday at midnight local time.
-BBC / .

-“This approach is a way to increase social contact while minimizing the risk of transmission of the disease, since if an infection occurs it stays inside the bubble and cannot be transmitted to others”, explains Stefan Flasche associate professor at the London School of Hygiene and Tropical Medicine.
+“This approach is a way to increase social contact while minimizing the risk of transmitting the disease, since if an infection occurs it stays in the bubble and cannot be transmitted to others,” explains Stefan Flasche. associate professor at the London School of Hygiene and Tropical Medicine.

 “It is an efficient way to relax restrictions that, in principle, is viable in almost any situation where the number of infections is no longer increasing,” he says.